 is the case, your provider may recommend allergy shots as being a viable

-option for you.
-“After you’ve been tested to see which substances
+“After you’ve been tested to see which substances you’re

-you’re allergic to we can administer a course of immunotherapy
+allergic to we can administer a course of immunotherapy (allergy shots),

-cause your seasonal allergy symptoms,” Adam says.
+cause your seasonal allergy symptoms,” Dr. Parker says.
 “Patients

 will be taught to give themselves their own allergy shots at home so that